 Anyone involved in the art market will tell you that putting a price on a piece of art can be challenging.
 The pricing for digital artwork is slightly different from physical products.

 With a print on canvas, for example, you would need to consider factors such as the materials, frame, shipping costs and labour.
-For digital art, you will only need to think about the time and effort it took you to create the piece.
+For digital art, you’ll only need to think about the time and effort it took you to create the piece.

-If you are selling something tangible and practical, like design assets or 3D print models, then market research can help you to understand what similar items generally go for.
+If you’re selling something tangible and practical, like design assets or 3D print models, then market research can help you understand what similar items generally go for.

-If you are selling something more bespoke, conduct research into artists that reach similar audiences and see what they charge.
-You may find that pricing low at first will allow you to drum up some early business and acclaim – after this, you can increase your prices based on demand.
+If you’re selling something more bespoke, carry out research into artists that reach similar audiences and see what they charge.
+You may find that pricing low at first will allow you to drum up some early business and acclaim.
+After this, you can increase your prices based on demand.

 Marketing your services

 You can help your online business succeed by promoting your work in the places your audience regularly visits.
-You could create a to-do list with a productivity tool like Dropbox Paper, to help you keep track of your marketing activities.
+A to-do list with a productivity tool like Dropbox Paper, can help you keep track of all of your marketing activities.

 Social media will be instrumental in this.
 You’ll be able to connect with fellow artists and attract potential customers through your posts.
 Remember, many social media users consume content differently depending on the platform.
 For this reason, consider branching into different formats to showcase your work, such as:

-If you are prominent on social media, you could even add ‘Commissions available’ to your bio – and be sure to include a link to your Dropbox Shop shopfront wherever possible!
+If you’re prominent on social media, you could even add “Commissions available” to your bio, with a link to your shopfront wherever possible.